Antiblanks/he-dan.antiblanks.com/_posts/2019-03-15-week-7-sound-design.markdown

 Earcons and Icons, will require both representational and abstract sounds Task to Experiment with sounds that might work to capture the essence of the functionality of the app in this [post]({% post_url 2019-03-16-week-7-experimenting-with-sounds %})

+Composition - probably should avoid being the rooms have their own ambient sounds and this could be jarring and create a bad user experience
+Sound design - will need to

+Leitmotif - Could use for the games master
+Diegetic sound - During game play any action on screen should have a diegetic sound attached to it, these would be XXX

+The sounds we use - Stock probably sufficient for Escape The App, would be nice to experiment with recording my own sounds but not sure if this product requires that depth being XXX, useful to know the techniques available for exploration in future when building XXX

 ## Summary

 In this post I've briefly summarised the source material from the week on Canvas and I've XXX